bigskysoftware/htmx/www/content/docs.md

 > When a user clicks on this div, issue a PUT request to the URL /messages and load the response into the div

+Note: Although not officially supported, adding multiple AJAX attributes on an element is possible, though only one request will be made.
+The priority for which request is issued is as follows, from highest to lowest: `['get', 'post', 'put', 'delete', 'patch']`.

 ### Triggering Requests {#triggers}

 By default, AJAX requests are triggered by the "natural" event of an element: